TLRKiliann/next-login/README.md

 ## Motivation

-I just would play with NextAuth to login for one route (products).
+- Login with GitHub provider.
+- Test NextAuth to login from two routes (products + about).
+- How to setup a middleware with `redirect`.
+- How to setup a session provider without to ask login in each route.

 ---

 Generate a NEXTAUTH_SECRET key :
 `$ openssl rand -base64 32`

-Go to the settings of github > dev settings > OAuth > enter url twice : http://localhost:3000 And copy your key into the .env file.
+1) Go to the settings of github > dev settings > OAuth > enter url twice : http://localhost:3000
+2) And copy your key into the .env file.

-Your .env file should look like this:
+Your `.env (or .env.local)` file should look like this:

 ```
 GITHUB_ID=secretid